I wondered what's the difference and when to use them

 Breaking it Down

-- For Defining Specific Error Types (Libraries)
+thiserror - For Defining Specific Error Types (Libraries)

 - Purpose: To easily create custom, specific error types (usually enums) for your library.
 It helps you define what errors your library can produce.

-: Specifies the underlying source error for error chaining/reporting.
+- #[source]: Specifies the underlying source error for error chaining/reporting.

-on these specific error variants to handle them differently. - Benefit: Creates a stable, explicit error API for your library.
+- Benefit: Creates a stable, explicit error API for your library.
 Consumers know exactly what kind of errors to expect and can handle them precisely.

-Example (thiserror
+Example (thiserror)

 use thiserror::Error;